andyl/bmx/README.md

 ## Status

+!!! warning

     This release of BMX is UNDER CONSTRUCTION.
-Expected release Summer 2019.
+Expected release Fall 2019.